ahmadexp/GPU-Current-Traces/README.md

 ## GPU Current Traces for Different Workloads

 Here, you can find electric-current traces taken using a hall-based CT from the 12v PCIe power cable feeding the RTX4090 while different LLM models are running using Ollama.
+In addition, the switch --verbose was used on Ollama to show TPS and other information related to the runtime of the models:
 Here is a list of the models:

 * deepseek-r1_70b